HISTORY

 Red Young’s Musical Life and History

 Throughout his very productive and busy career, Red Young has covered a great deal of musical ground.
-While he is often associated as a sideman with blues and jazz as an organist, pianist, arranger, and composer, Red has an extensive resume and album credits as a leader and vocalist as well with his 8 piece Red Young & His Hot Horns and Red and the Red Hots, and also Hammond organ trios and quartets, piano groups and solo performances.
+While he is often associated as a sideman with blues, jazz and a bit of country as an organist, pianist, arranger, and composer, Red has an extensive resume and album credits as a leader and vocalist as well with his 8 piece Red Young & His Hot Horns and Red and the Red Hots which featured two female singers making it a vocal trio.
+And over the year he also performed in smaller groups – Hammond organ trios and quartets, piano groups and solo performances.
 And no matter what music he plays – his own or others – his dedication to playing great music no matter what genre, Red always puts his own spin on the songs.
-Throughout the years, he has performed, recorded and toured with Joan Armatrading, Dolly Parton, Cher, Linda Ronstadt, Eric Burdon and many others however, in the past decade he has primarily worked with his own groups and friends around the world.
-When he is not traveling, he performs regularly in the clubs in Austin and Ft Worth, Texas and other places as well.
+Throughout the years, he has performed, recorded and toured with Lloyd Price, Sonny & Cher, Joan Armatrading, Dolly Parton, Linda Ronstadt, Eric Burdon and many others.
+In the past two decades he has primarily worked with his own groups and friends around the world.
+When he is not traveling, he performs regularly in the clubs in Austin and Ft Worth, Texas as well as other places within driving distance.

 Music has been a major part of Red Young’s life from the beginning.
-He remembers, “My grandmother was a church singer who taught me some songs when I was three.
+He remembers, “My grandmother was a church singer who taught me songs when I was three.
 I started taking classical piano lessons when I was five.
-My Dad was a trumpet player who stopped playing when he was in his twenties.
-He had a really great record collection of 78s and LPs so early on I heard Louis Armstrong, the Mills Brothers, Duke Ellington, Ella Fitzgerald, the King Cole Trio and Count Basie which was certainly unusual for a kid my age in Fort Worth, Texas at that time.”
+My Dad was a trumpet player who stopped playing when he was in his twenties, but he had a really great record collection of 78s and LPs so early on I heard Louis Armstrong, the Mills Brothers, Duke Ellington, Ella Fitzgerald, Mahalia Jackson, the Nat King Cole Trio and Count Basie which was certainly unusual for a kid my age in Fort Worth, Texas at that time.”

-During 1967 Red Young had his first major musical job, playing piano with trumpeter Clyde McCoy’s band.
-McCoy was best known for his one hit from the 1920s, a version of “Sugar Blues.”
-Clyde’s group played Dixieland and swing and the young pianist was a perfect fit.
+After high school, he attended North Texas State in Denton, but due to the vast knowledge he gained he decided to not go further in school and to learn from actual music creators, and after a brief period in Ft Worth, in 1967 Red Young had his first major tour, playing piano with trumpeter Clyde McCoy’s band.
+McCoy was best known for his one hit from the 1920s, a song named “Sugar Blues.”
+Clyde’s group played Dixieland Jazz and and the young pianist was a perfect fit.
 “I had learned a lot of the Dixieland numbers from my father’s record collection, played stride piano well and knew the songs from the 1920s.
 Clyde was 64 and I was 18, playing that music while most others my age were into the Beatles and Rolling Stones.
-The band was good and we constantly traveled all over America.”
-Young appeared with the Clyde McCoy group on Johnny Carson’s Tonight show from New York.
-During a stay in New York, he had the opportunity to jam at the Gaslight in New York on several occasions with a group that featured veteran clarinetist Sol Yaged and the famous Duke Ellington cornetist-violinist Ray Nance.
-And the group also traded sets with the Supremes at Atlantic City’s Steel Pier.
+The band was good and we constantly traveled all over America from Florida to New York to California.”
+Young appeared with the Clyde McCoy group on Johnny Carson’s Tonight show from New York that year.
+During a stay in New York, he had the opportunity to jam at the Gaslight in New York on several occasions with a group that featured veteran clarinetist Sol Yaged and the famous Duke Ellington cornetist-violinist Ray Nance and stayed around the corner from the Metropole Cafe where Gene Krupa played regularly.
+McCoy’s group traveled from the east to the west coast doing gigs traveling two musicians to a car and did engagements such as alternating sets with the Supremes at Atlantic City’s Steel Pier and two months in California where he went to San Francisco to check out Haight-Ashbury during the Summer of Love and and at the end of the year went back to Ft Worth.
+Not bad for 18 years old.

 After his discharge, Red spent time living and working in Texas where he performed and recorded with such artists as Lloyd Price, Freddy Fender, Kinky Friedman and Noel Redding (of the Jimi Hendrix Experience).
 In 1977 he moved to Los Angeles to play and arrange for Sonny & Cher, tour and record with Joan Armatrading, form a band with Lon Price & Lee Thornburg and follow many directions in the diverse Los Angeles music scene.
 During the next seven years Red also worked in the studios with all-stars from many various genres, TV Shows, Movies and played in Victor Feldman’s Generation Band, and during 1983-84 toured and recorded as an arranger-singer with Linda Ronstadt and the Nelson Riddle Orchestra.
 While he found all of this work challenging, he eventually felt the need to create and play his own music.
 In 1985 he moved back to Ft.
 Worth where he formed Red and The Red Hots.